erguteb/erguteb.github.io/_pages/about.md

   - /about.html
 ---

 Ergute Bao (Bob) is a PhD candidate at National University of Singapore (NUS), advised by Professor [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).
-He obtained his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018, and has previously interned at SEA AI Lab and Alibaba DAMO Academy.
+Bob obtained his B.Sc with First Class Honors in Computer Science from the Chinese University of Hong Kong (CUHK) in 2018, and has previously interned at SEA AI Lab and Alibaba DAMO Academy.

 Research Interest
 ---
-Differential Privacy
+Differential privacy and its applications in federated learning.

 Publications
 ---